rishavvajpayee/sqlkv/README.md

 The server exposes the following endpoints:

 - `GET /`: Health check endpoint.
-- `GET /seed`: Seed the database with some initial data.
 - `GET /kv/get/{key}`: Get the value for a given key.
 - `POST /kv/set`: Set the value for a given key.
 Requires a `key` and `value` parameter in the request body as JSON.
 Returns the value of the key.